 • Bus route information will be published on the district's transportation website, eriesd.org/transportation, as soon as routes are finalized.
-Please check the site reguarly throughout the month of August.
+Please check the site regularly through the month of August.

-• Erie's Public Schools follows current guidance from the Centers for Disease Control and Prevention in our efforts to prevent and minimize the spread of COVID-19, including guidance regarding masking and social distancing.
+• Erie's Public Schools follows current guidelines from the Centers for Disease Control and Prevention in our efforts to prevent and minimize the spread of COVID-19.